vandalt/orbits/README.md

 ## Installation

 _orbits_ can be installed with pip: `python -m pip install orbits`.
+It is probably a good idea to install this in a new virtual environment.

 To use the development version of _orbits_, clone the repository and install it:
 ```shell